-To build a strong advising foundation our student success coaches participate in a four-week onboarding process that includes in-person and online training that focuses on building networks with the student support and instructional departments; use of advising tools and technology; and development of culturally sustaining advising practices that centers racial equity in navigating the Pierce College experiences.
+To build a strong advising foundation, our student success coaches participate in a four-week onboarding process that includes in-person and online training that focuses on building networks with the student support and instructional departments; use of advising tools and technology; and development of culturally sustaining advising practices that centers racial equity in navigating the Pierce College experiences.
+Advising training and resources are centrally located for all advisors on our advising central intranet website.

 Faculty mentor advisor training occurs during the tenure process.
 Mentoring/advising is one of the nine evaluated elements defined by the Board of Trustees.
-Tenure committee members are responsible for facilitating tenure candidates' mentoring/advising professional growth and development.
+Tenure committee members are responsible for fostering tenure candidates' mentoring/advising professional growth and development.
 Tenure committee members support the tenure-track faculty member's growth by offering a wide variety of learning opportunities that may include shadowing advising appointments, recommending trainings, and sharing advising materials.
-Tenure candidate observations of mentoring/advising appointments are used to evaluate and provide professional growth feedback for the candidates continued growth in supporting students.
-Typically, new tenure-track faculty members are not assigned students to mentors until after the first year of tenure.
-The exception to this standard would be for faculty counselor advisors, faculty members to support student mentorship.
-In these cases new faculty members follow a compressed timeline on skill development for student advising and mentoring with the support of the tenure committee and the full-time faculty members of the associated department.
+Tenure candidate observations of mentoring/advising appointments are used to evaluate and provide professional growth feedback for candidates' continued growth in supporting students.
+Typically, new tenuretrack faculty members are not assigned students to mentor until after the first year of tenure.
+The exception to this standard would be for faculty counselor advisors, faculty mental health counselors, and professional-technical programs.
+Faculty mental health counselors focus on supporting student mental wellness and do not carry a student academic advising load.
+Faculty counselor advisors and professional-technical faculty, where there are limited faculty members to support student mentorship, are introduced to training and skill development for student advising and mentoring with the support of the tenure committee and the full-time faculty members of the associated department at the start of tenure.